 In order to apply for a U visa, you must get a signed certification form from a law enforcement agency, and then submit an application to United States Citizenship and Immigration Services (USCIS).
 The certification form confirms the following:

 When applying for a T visa, you can submit, and may be asked by federal immigration authorities to submit, a signed declaration form from a law enforcement agency.
 The declaration form confirms the following:

 New York City district attorneys, the New York City Police Department, and other City agencies accept requests for U visa certifications and T visa declarations.
-Click here to find out how to request a signed certification and/or declaration from a particular agency.

 Beware of immigration service providers who take advantage of their customers.
 Get help only from a trusted, licensed attorney or accredited representative.
 For questions about this, call the New Americans Hotline at 1-800-566-7636 between 9 AM - 8 PM on Monday through Friday.
 For more information, please visit our page on avoiding fraud.